lilygoose89/coco/_drafts/does-thailand-have-a-digital-nomad-visa.md

 To restate though, if you're coming to Thailand for the first time and you're planning to send no more than 3 months here, you can basically skip the rest of this article and go straight to the tips and tricks.
 Entering the country should be a breeze for you.

-There's a lot of advice online that will make it seem like getting a visa for Thailand is difficult or stressful, but that's only for people who have been coming here for years or are trying to stay long-term, i.e., they're no longer tourist.
+There's a lot of advice online that will make it seem like getting a visa for Thailand is difficult or stressful, but that's only for people who have been coming here for years or are trying to stay long-term, i.e., they're no longer tourists.
 It's easy for tourists to come to Thailand, so don't stress.

 Further reading: